An autopsy has found that artist Thomas Kinkade's death was caused by an accidental overdose of alcohol and prescription tranquilizers.

-In recent years, however, he had run into personal difficulties, including a 2010 bankruptcy filing by one of his companies and an arrest on suspicion of driving under the influence that same year outside Carmel.
+In recent years, however, he had run into personal difficulties, including a 2010 bankruptcy filing by one of his companies.

-His brother Patrick Kinkade did not immediately return a call seeking comment Tuesday but has said the painter battled alcoholism and had relapsed before his death.
+His brother has said Kinkade battled alcoholism and relapsed before his death.